tschf/netflix-top10-apex/README.md

 Using APEX to better consume "Top" lists beyond a single country.

+## Requirements

+This solution is built on top of APEX 23.2 and DB 23C (free).

 ## Installation

 Connect to your parsing schema with SQLcl, and initiate the installation: